U.S. Senator (D-Ohio)

-In late 1986, Keating's legal counsel, James Grogan (one of Glenn's former employees), informed Glenn that the San Francisco regulators who were conducting an exam were harassing Lincoln Savings and Loans.
-In response, in January 1987, Glenn arranged a meeting with Jack Atchison of Arthur Young Accounting firm (who conducted Lincoln's audits in 1985 and 1986) to substantiate the claims made by Grogan.
+Lincoln's parent corporation (ACC) was an Ohio-chartered operation, which is why Glenn said he was interested in the matter.
+In late 1986, Keating's legal counsel, James Grogan (one of Glenn's former employees), informed Glenn that the San Francisco regulators who were conducting an exam were harassing Lincoln Savings and Loan.
+In response, in January 1987, Glenn arranged a meeting with Jack Atchison of the Arthur Young accounting firm (who conducted Lincoln's audits in 1985 and 1986) to substantiate the claims made by Grogan.
 Glenn says that Atchison supported Lincoln's complaints by saying that the exam was significantly overdue and that classified information was being leaked to the public.

-Multiple accounts confirm that Glenn was also the most visibly frustrated that Gray did not have any information at the April 2nd meeting.
+Multiple accounts confirm that Glenn was the most visibly frustrated that Gray did not have any information at the April 2nd meeting.
 He was very outspoken in his desire for answers.
-Bill Black, one of the San Francisco regulators, vividly recalls him saying, "Charge them or get off their backs!"
+During the April 9th meeting, Bill Black, one of the San Francisco regulators, vividly recalls him saying, "Charge them or get off their backs!" (see "Black Transcript").

 After the April 9th meeting, Glenn went back to his office where Grogan was waiting.
-Grogan recalls that Glenn informed him that he shouldn't expect the Bank Board to do much for them and that the exam results would be delivered within the month.
-Glenn had no further dealings with Keating after the April 9th meeting other than a year later, when he set up a luncheon, at Keating's request, between Keating, Speaker Wright (Gray's successor) and himself.
+Grogan recalls that Glenn informed him he shouldn't expect the Bank Board to do much for them and that the exam results would be delivered within the month.
+Glenn had no further dealings with Keating after the April 9th meeting other than a year later, when he set up a luncheon, at Keating's request, between Keating, Speaker Wright, Danny Wall (Gray's successor) and himself.
 Glenn says that it was an entirely social lunch.